JulianZhengId/Fog-of-War/README.md

 # Fog-of-War
-This is a simple fog of war
+This is a simple fog of war. <br />
-When player moves, minimap will be revealed with radius 20 Space to jump
+When player moves, minimap will be revealed with radius 20. <br />
-WASD and Arrow Keys to move

 Procedure :
 - Set up 2 Planes : Default Plane and Unexplored Plane